Menu

 Delivery & Returns

 We typically use United States Postal Service.
-For larger packages, we may use UPS ground.
+For larger packages, we may use UPS.

-Shipping charge is calculated automatically at checkout based on the total weight of your order.
-You'll likely save shipping cost for ordering multiple items at a time.
+Shipping charge is calculated automatically at checkout based on the total weight of your order and delivery location.
+We do not collect duty fees for international shipments.

 Contact us and we'll determine if we can ship to your location.
 There is also a possibility we can refer you to a privacy phone vendor in your country.